elgeeko1/roon-server-docker/README.md

 connected, disconnecting and reconnecting is reflected in Roon.
 - Mounting network drives via cisfs may require root access.
 The workaround is to run the container with the `user=root` option in the `docker run` command.
+- Fedora CoreOS sets a system paramenter `ulimit` to a smaller value than Roon requires.
+Add the following argument to the `docker run` command:
+`--ulimit nofile=8192`

 # Building from the Dockerfile
 `docker build .`